 Salzburg is a world-class destination for live music performances.
-Each summer it hosts its famous Salzburg Festival, but the city is busy with music offering throughout the year, putting on more than 2,000 classical performances in its palaces and churches annually.
+Each summer it hosts its famous Salzburg Festival, but the city is busy with music offerings throughout the year, putting on more than 2,000 classical performances in its palaces and churches annually.
 I've never planned in advance, and I've enjoyed great concerts with every visit.
 If you can't shell out for classy performances, just keep your ears perked for musicians practicing near an open window.

 As I walked to lunch after Mass, a woman biked by me, artfully towing a tiny wagon under the spires.
 On it was a tall triangular black leather case.
 I said, "Wow, only in Salzburg…a bike towing a harp."
 She looked at me and said, "A Celtic harp."
-At the ATM a few minutes later, I met a woman from a Sweet Adelaide choir.
+At the ATM a few minutes later, I met a woman from a Sweet Adelines choir.
 She said, "We traveled all the way from Virginia to sing here in Salzburg…the people love us here."

 In Austria, classical music seems to weather the storms of modernity very well.
 It wouldn't if the citizens didn't like it that way.